Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: Problem Setup

 The aim of the paper is to show that an SMD algorithm can be used to solve problems $\Up$.
 In that way the method for solving constrained optimization problems by using exact penalty functions is proposed.
 This means that the constrained optimization problem $\C$ can be tackled by using penalty functions with much lower values of penalty parameters than in the case of standard penalty functions which, in order to guarantee feasible points, require these values approaching infinity (\cite{nocedal}).
 In this paper mechanisms (the updates of penalty parameters when solving the problem $\Up$), which should provide as small as possible values to guarantee feasiblity of local solutions to $\Up$, are not analyzed.
 Such schemes are considered, for example, in \cite{py99}, or \cite{toint}.

-The SMD scheme is a good candidate for tackling problems $\Up$ since its variants comprise one of the most widely used families of first--order methods in stochastic convex and non--convex optimization.
+The SMD scheme is a suitable candidate for solving problems $\Up$ since its variants comprise one of the most widely used families of first--order methods in stochastic convex and non--convex optimization.
 In particular, a SMD variant proposed in \cite{boyd} exhibits globally convergent properties when applied to variationally coherent functions which represent broader class of functions than a class of quasi--convex functions.

 Following \cite{boyd} the paper introduces a generalized definition of variational coherence for functions admitting Clarke's generalized derivative.
 Let $\Xopt = \arg\min_{x\in \X} f(x)$.
 Since $\X$ is compact and $f$ is continuous the set $\Xopt$ is closed and non--empty.